 - Mature engineers lift the skills and expertise of those around them

-- Mature engineers make their trade-offs explicit when making judgements and decisions
+- Mature engineers make their trade-offs explicit when making judgments and decisions

 - Mature engineers don’t practice CYAE (“Cover Your Ass Engineering”)